 Support for local families

 Our social centre supports almost 1,000 children from the local area by offering them a nurturing and safe haven.
 Children gain access to good nutrition, health care, and education.
 Their parents are trained to have new skills that would help them earn extra income.
 Our goal is to make as many families financially stable.
+In 2014, we helped 14 families set up their own businesses, including a catering service, a grocery store and a dry cleaning business.

 Our counsellors help to soothe the trauma experienced by children during the country's conflicts.
 They are provided with free medical, psychological, psycho-motor, and speech therapy to help them recover as best as possible.
 We also offer tuition aid for parents who are unable to afford to send their children to school.